bitovi/academy/src/technology-consulting/11-understanding-business.md

 ### Conduct research

 Thorough research is essential for becoming an informed and effective consultant.
-Think of this step as preparing for a job interview with the company—you’re not just learning about the company, you’re positioning yourself as someone who can bring unique value.
+Think of this step as preparing for a job interview with the company — you’re not just learning about the company, you’re positioning yourself as someone who can bring unique value.

 - **Approach it like an interview:** Treat your research as if you were preparing to interview for a role within the client’s company.
 Know the company’s history, the markets it serves, and its long-term strategy.
 This will ensure you’re prepared for in-depth conversations and can ask informed questions.
 - **Company’s digital footprint:** Review the client’s website, blog, and any recent news articles to get an up-to-date picture of their latest initiatives and how they present themselves publicly.
 This will help you speak their language and engage more meaningfully with their team.